+"The lie of the occupied Palestinian territories begins to be revealed," Israel's Defense Minister Avigdor Liberman wrote in response to the new report on Twitter.
 "They say that a lie repeated often enough becomes true, but the truth is always stronger.
 The State Department report is proof of that," Liberman wrote.